Alfresco/acs-packaging/docs/query-accelerator.md

 #### Removing a query set

-You can remove a query set by removing the query set JSON file from the configuration path and then request a query set refresh in the Alfresco Administration Console.
+You can remove a query set by removing the query set JSON file from the configuration path and then perform a query set refresh in the Alfresco Administration Console.

 During the refresh the JSON config files will be compared against the internal registry of query sets.
 If a query set in